rv-testing/require1/README.md

-#command to install roles from a requirements file
+#command to install roles from a requirements file \n
 #(make sure you have tasks and meta folder and the file should be in roles folder):

 ansible-galaxy install -r requirements.yml